 was arrived at, but such a property does not deserve a primary place in our epistemological theorizing.
 This is because we in fact do have substantial control over what evidence we have, what reasoning capabilities we have, whether we jump to conclusions, and so on.
 This control is often diachronic, and so does not entail any kind of problematic voluntarism about belief.
 Because we do, over time, have control over the quality of our bodies of evidence, such quality can properly figure into how we hold people accountable for their epistemic attitudes.

-While se too draws the wrong conclusion from such an insight (rejecting the evidentialist notion of epistemic justification), she does show why robust justification is valuable.
+While she too draws the wrong conclusion from such an insight (rejecting the evidentialist notion of epistemic justification), she does show why robust justification is valuable.

 Finally, returning to our analogy with arguments can also help solidify the value of robust justification.
 Sound arguments are much more valuable than merely valid arguments.
 Sound arguments not only have conclusions that fit their premises, but what they fit is in fact true.
 Fitting with the truth is much more valuable than mere fit.
 Similarly, robust justification is more valuable than mere evidential fit.
 Robustly justified beliefs do not merely fit the subject’s evidence, but the evidence that they fit is the result of responsible inquiry.
 Fitting bodies of evidence that are the result of responsible inquiry is much more valuable than simply fitting some body of evidence or other.
 In extending the epistemic evaluation beyond evidential fit, robust justification provides a more valuable epistemic assessment, even if it is not a necessary condition for knowledge.